Robert A. MaloneyPartner

 He also won summary judgment that a pro rata time-on-the-risk allocation applied to numerous benzene and asbestos claims, and that excess policies had no duty to defend or to pay or reimburse defense costs in the Radiator Specialty action in North Carolina.

-In 2019, the well-respected Legal 500 recommended Rivkin Radler’s Insurance Coverage practice in the insurance: advice to insurers category.
+In 2019 and 2020, the well-respected Legal 500 recommended Rivkin Radler’s Insurance Coverage practice in the insurance: advice to insurers category.
 The Insurance Coverage Practice Group since 2016 has been included in the Chambers USA directory in the Insurance: Dispute Resolution: Insurer category.

 In addition to his insurance practice, Robert represents general contractors, subcontractors, and property owners in connection with construction litigation and contractual matters arising out of private and public sector construction projects.
 He also often is called on to provide transactional advice to software and other information technology companies, and routinely drafts and negotiates licensing agreements, non-disclosure agreements, and sales/asset purchase agreements.

 Robert was re-appointed Vice Chair of the ABA TIPS Automobile Liability Committee for the 2016-2017 fiscal term.
 This leadership appointment is in recognition of Robert’s commitment to TIPS and his reputation among its 24,000 members.
 The committee deals with all manner of legal issues relating to automobiles and its goal is to be a substantive resource for those practicing in these areas, whether it is personal injury, product liability or coverage.
 To that end Robert, conducts training seminars for insurance companies relating to commercial and personal lines automobile coverage issues.

 Robert is a member of the St. Anthony’s Parish Father’s Club in Oceanside, New York, and is a coach for the Oceanside Little League and Oceanside United Soccer Club.